tomswinburne/pafi/README.md

 write_data neb_knot_file.$u
 ```
-3. Move the knots to folder and include and configure the configuratio xml file, as shown in the examples
+3. Move the knots to folder and include and configure the configuration xml file, as shown in the examples

 4. Run PAFI as e.g.
 ```
+mkdir -p dumps
 mpirun -np NPROCS ./pafi
 ```
+where the first line ensures your dump folder (here the default value) actually exists
 ## Output

 1. PAFI will try to write to the directory as specified in "DumpFolder" in config.xml.
 Each dump file has a suffix `_T_n`, where `T` is the temperature and `n` is the smallest integer that does not overwrite previous files.